SavchukSergey/Flasher/README.md

 If you use intermediate controller to program other ("target") device.
 Please uncheck "Use Reset" option.

 ### Microchip devices
-There is stk500 protocol implementation for PIC microcontrollers (see related projects).
+There is stk500 protocol implementation for PIC microcontrollers (see [FlasherCore](https://github.com/SavchukSergey/FlasherCore)).
 Make sure you have selected proper devices in settings menu.
 This will switch intermediate controller into PIC programming state.

 ## Com Bit Bang